List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

-Neecheah [Diesel-Screw Propeller Boat] was derived from the Tlingit phrase neech yeil’, which means calm shoreline.
-This name looks like a Tlingit language description of the Yukon River just downstream of Whitehorse Rapids, which is grammatically correct, but does not pre-date 1900.
+Neecheah [Diesel-Screw Propeller Boat] is the English adaptation of the Tlingit phrase neech yeil’, which means calm shoreline.
+This name looks like a Tlingit language description of the Yukon River just downstream of Whitehorse Rapids, which would have been correct, but does not pre-date 1900.
 Prior to October 1899, Whitehorse itself had not existed, and there had been no reason for the Indians to give its future location a name.
 Neecheah [Neech Yeil’] appears to be a short Tlingit language description of Whitehorse that was created in 1922 to name the boat.